 Bergenthuin studied Industrial Engineering (B.Eng, Industrial, Cum Laude) at the University of Pretoria and then broadened his financial acumen by completing all 3 levels of the CFA Charter.
 He has decided to pursue the EMBA qualification at the GSB to further his knowledge at a more strategic level of business.
 Additionally, he hopes to develop the leadership skills to successfully advance his career within his current industry, but importantly also open the door for future development by better understanding the roles that peers within the class fulfil and the industries in which they work.

 This leads into a further objective which would be to network as much as possible with peers.
 "I believe that the GSB is the leader in EMBA tuition and this was my driver in pursuing the course which I feel will best serve me in achieving my objectives," he says.
 Bergenthuin believes the biggest challenge leaders face today, is ensuring that their businesses remain relevant in a rapidly changing world driven by technological developments.
-"This can be achieved by embracing these developments whilst ensuring their organisations perform well on a sustainable basis by balancing the challenges and requirements of shareholders, the environment and the people within their organisation.
-This means that leaders need to balance their attention appropriately, which is extremely challenging."
+"This can be achieved by embracing these developments whilst ensuring their organisations perform well on a sustainable basis by balancing the challenges and requirements of shareholders, the environment and the people within their organisation."